Central Michigan University Athletics

 First Aid/Emergency Medical Assistance

-First aid is available next to Section A in the northwest corner of the stadium.
-In case of an emergency, please contact the nearest police officer, usher, or security guard for assistance or call Central Michigan Police at (989) 774-3081 or 911.
+First aid is available next to section A in the NW corner of the stadium.
+The first aid section is operated by MyMichigan Health in partnership with CMU Athletics.
+In case of emergency, please seek out the nearest police officer, usher, or security guard for assistance, or call Central Michigan Police at (989) 774-3081 or 911.

 Food and Beverage